nextflow-io/nextflow/docs/overview.md

 Nextflow scripting is an extension of the [Groovy programming language](<http://en.wikipedia.org/wiki/Groovy_(programming_language)>), which in turn is a super-set of the Java programming language.
 Groovy can be considered as Python for Java in that it simplifies the writing of code and is more approachable.

-Read the {ref}`syntax-page` section to learn about the Nextflow scripting language.
+Read the {ref}`script-page` section to learn about the Nextflow scripting language.

 ## Configuration options